-Mr Tim Hall - Chair of Governors
+Mr David Beal - Chair of Governors

-Mr Beal is Group Managing Director and sole shareholder of The Beal Group Ltd. The group consists of a collection of companies that manufacture and service primarily textile items across 2 UK manufacturing sites for Oil and Gas, Defence and Construction industries.
+Mr Beal is Group Managing Director and sole shareholder of The Beal Group Ltd. The group consists of a collection of companies that manufacture and service primarily textile items across two UK manufacturing sites for Oil and Gas, Defence and Construction industries.

 In his past career, David has been Export Sales Director, Business Development Director & Managing Director for a vertically integrated UK textiles company.

 Mr Beal has two daughters who attend Kilgraston.

 Ms Geraldine Gammell - Deputy Chair of Governors